Augusta Rule Section 280A(g): Home Rental Documentation Checklist

 The Statute

-Section 280A(g) provides that if a dwelling unit is used as a residence and is rented for fewer than 15 days during the taxable year, no rental income is reportable and no rental expenses are deductible against that income.
-The statute draws a clean line: 14 days or fewer of rental, and the income simply doesn't exist for tax purposes.
+Section 280A(g) provides that if a dwelling unit is used as a residence and is actually rented for fewer than 15 days during the taxable year, the rental income is not included in gross income and rental-use deductions are not allowed.
+The statute draws a clean line: the rental must stay below 15 days.

 The Business Owner Application